 Furthermore, being as they’re susceptible to intense mood swings, they may say things that appear cruel or irrational.
 Yet, through their fears of abandonment, they may also overreact in certain situations.

-With this in mind, it’s understandable that people with BPD receive distorted messages and have difficulty in expressing themselves. ⁶ While acknowledging a BPD person’s feelings is one of the best ways to calm them down, it’s even better if you understand them.
+With this in mind, it’s understandable that people with BPD receive distorted messages and have difficulty expressing themselves. ⁶ While acknowledging a BPD person’s feelings is one of the best ways to calm them down, it’s even better if you understand them.

 Tips for Communication